VectorInstitute/vector-inference/README.md

 #### Other commands

+* `batch-launch`: Launch multiple model inference servers at once, currently ONLY single node models supported,
-* `status`: Check the model status by providing its Slurm job ID, `--json-mode` supported.
+* `status`: Check the model status by providing its Slurm job ID.
 * `metrics`: Streams performance metrics to the console.
 * `shutdown`: Shutdown a model by providing its Slurm job ID.
-* `list`: List all available model names, or view the default/cached configuration of a specific model, `--json-mode` supported.
+* `list`: List all available model names, or view the default/cached configuration of a specific model.
 * `cleanup`: Remove old log directories.
 You can filter by `--model-family`, `--model-name`, `--job-id`, and/or `--before-job-id`.
 Use `--dry-run` to preview what would be deleted.

 For more details on the usage of these commands, refer to the [User Guide](https://vectorinstitute.github.io/vector-inference/user_guide/)